Acivities, Find out how to make it happen at Mayne Island Resort.

 Miners Bay Walkabouts

 Exploring the handful of shops and heritage buildings in Miners Bay can fill several happy hours, especially when a coffeeshop or restaurant break is factored into the schedule.
-Browse the charming, cottage-like Miner Bay Books for bestsellers and regional literature.

 The island’s quaint museum in the 1896 Plumper Pass Lock-Up is across from the equally historic Agricultural Hall.
 Visit with the island’s lively Farmer’s Market on summer Saturday mornings.
 St. Mary Magdalene Church (1898) has lovely grounds and seating areas that command prime Active Pass views.

 By appointment and for a small donation, animal enthusiasts can visit the Rest.Q Sanctuary, a remarkable refuge for abandoned pets.
 Introduce the family to the sheep and goats at Meadowmist, a bona fide working farm that welcomes visitors.
 Check out the community gardens or the historic Georgina Point Lighthouse.
 Black-tailed and white-spotted fallow deer outnumber the human population, so drivers are advised to stay vigilant.